Anorak | Locals seek to save Jane Austen church from new arrivals

 The Leigh family took possession of Adlestrop Park, formerly monastic land, in 1553.
 The land was handed down the family line.
 Things were built on it.
 One Leigh, the Rev Thomas Leigh (d 1813), was uncle of the novelist Jane Austen, who visited the family pile and assorted buildings in 1794, and again in 1799 and 1806.
 Some suppose the place inspired Austen to create Sotherton Court, the estate in her book Mansfield Park.

+Jane Austen stayed with her Leigh cousins at Adlestrop several times and kept in constant touch with events there by letter.
+It was in Gloucestershire that she saw at first-hand how the eighteenth-century craze for improvements totally changed the village landscape.
+It is probable that Adlestrop Park and the Parsonage House inspired fictional places such as Thornton Lacey in Mansfield Park.

-The Leighs don’t live there any longer.
-The estate is owned by the Collins family.
-They dug deep into the pockets and helped fund the refurbishment of the church’s five bells.
+The Leighs don’t live in the village they changed in a flurry of faddish spending.
+Their former estate is owned by the Collins family.
+They dug deep into the pockets and helped fund the refurbishment of the local church’s five bells.

 Now the rector and churchwardens have asked a consistory court to let Dominic Collins install a hatchment, a coat of arms display, in the church in memory of his late wife.
 But the idea was opposed by local historian and Austen expert Victoria Huxley, who said it was inappropriate to install a memorial to a family who were not the Leighs.